Ruka Coaster: The Most Unexpectedly Fun Thing we did in Ruka

 Clare

-When we first planned our school holiday trip to Ruka with Crystal Ski, we expected skiing, snowy walks, and time exploring the village.
-What we didn’t expect was finding one activity that completely stole the show — and ended up being our favourite family experience of the entire trip.
+When we planned our school holiday trip to Ruka with Crystal Ski, we expected skiing, snowy walks and time exploring the village.
+What we didn’t expect was one activity completely stealing the show — and becoming our son’s favourite part of the entire trip.

 What is Ruka Coaster?